Around the World Under the Sea

-Around the World Under the Sea is a 1966 science-fiction film directed by Andrew Marton and starring Lloyd Bridges, Marshall Thompson, Shirley Eaton, Gary Merrill and David McCallum.
+Around the World Under the Sea is a 1966 American science-fiction film directed by Andrew Marton and starring Lloyd Bridges, Marshall Thompson, Shirley Eaton, Gary Merrill and David McCallum.
 It follows the adventures of a crew of the deep-diving nuclear-powered civilian research submarine Hydronaut making a submerged circumnavigation of the world to plant monitoring sensors on the ocean floor that will help scientists predict impending earthquakes.

 Plot

 After the destruction of much of coastal Turkey, an American-led crew of experts from around the world pilots a five-person submarine traveling the world oceans, planting sensors on the ocean floor to warn scientists of impending earthquakes.
 The mission was made necessary as tidal waves have been causing destruction all over the world.

 Along the way, the crew must deal with underwater exploding volcanoes and giant eels.
 The crew members are often at odds, especially when one wants to use the submarine to reach a shipwreck that holds a safe containing diamonds and pearls.